oimodeler/oimodeler/docs/source/examples.rst

 Here we create a new filter stack with the previous wavelength filter (f1), a filter (f2) removing the array OI_VIS and OI_FLUX from the data, and a filter (f3) removing the columns T3AMP and T3PHI.
 Basically, we only have VIS2DATA left in our oifits structure.

 .. note::
-    Removing T3AMP and T3PHI from the OI_T3 is equivalent for model-fitting to remove the array OI_T3 for model-fitting.
+    Removing T3AMP and T3PHI from the OI_T3 is equivalent for model-fitting to removing the array OI_T3.

 Plotting data from oifits files